top of page

 8. Bead protectors are not allowed.

-9. If using floor mounted pedals, they must not strengthen the car at all or it will be cut.
+9. If using floor mounted pedals, they must not strengthen the car at all or you will cut to head techs discretion.

 10. Any type of braking system or configuration is allowed.
 Brakes must be in working condition before the start of any heat.
 THIS WILL BE CHECKED.
 If you are unable to get brakes working before a heat, YOU WILL NOT RUN.